chesha1/NTU_SP_Courses/README.md

 #### Fundamentals of Multimedia, 2rd edition, Ze-Nian Li
 For the basic concept of multimedia, this book is great and deserves recommended.
 For the theory behind the basic concept, this book just gives a brief introduction.
 So I may not recommend this book.

+#### Multimedia Signal Processing: Theory and Applications in Speech, Music and Communications, 1st edition, Saeed V. Vaseghi
+It is the reference book of the course.
+The typesetting of the book is great and the book itself looks good, but in terms of content, I do not recommend it.

 ## EE7401 Probability & Random Processes
 This course is about propbability theory with measure thoery.
 Measure theory is another hard math thory, so I recommend